- How to Attract Graduates

 How to hire a graduate for a role in Admin and HR

-Candidate profile: A highly organised and efficient team player who will be able to bring together all departments and will be confident in dealing with a variety of people on a daily basis.
+A highly organised and efficient team player who will be able to bring together all departments and will be confident in dealing with a variety of people on a daily basis.
+The candidates most likely to excel in Admin and HR roles will have a combination of patience, focus, drive and attention to detail.

 Humanities, languages and communications based degrees suggest the candidate has strong verbal and written communication skills which are vital to the role.